malimccalla/cv/README.md

 [https://jaak.io](https://jaak.io)

-In the ever changing web development landscape my role as a Javascript Engineer at JAAK was forever evolving.
+In the ever-changing web development landscape, my role as a Javascript Engineer at JAAK was forever evolving.
 Collaborating with the largest organisations in the music industry, I was a part of a team developing a blockchain-based solution for the registration, assignment and management of intellectual property rights.

 **Technologies**